MarcelRuoff/Personal-Website/content/publication/CHI_2022/index.md

 ---
-title: 'Multiexperience'
+title: 'ONYX - User Interfaces for Assisting in Interactive Task Learning for Natural Language Interfaces of Data Visualization Tools'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Ulrich Gnewuch
   - admin
-  - Christian Peukert
+  - Brad A Myers
   - Alexander Maedche

 # Author notes (optional)